ow2-proactive/proactive-python-client/README.md

 This example illustrates the flexibility of the ProActive Python SDK in managing data flow between jobs and tasks through the use of variables.
 Job-level variables are useful for defining parameters that are common across all tasks in a job, while task-level variables allow for task-specific configurations.

-## Data management

-There are several ways to transfer data from/to a job/task, and between tasks:

 ### Global variables

 To transfer data (variables) between `TaskA` and `TaskB`, we can use the mechanism of global variables, where the `TaskA` creates a global variable that is visible by the `TaskB` and any other tasks created on the same job.